 - Deceptive and offensive clickbait creative

 With more sophisticated actors entering the arena comes increasing specification.
-Within, the AdTech industry,fingerprinting, or device fingerprinting is known as an alternative practice to cookie use.
+Within, the AdTech industry, fingerprinting, or device fingerprinting is known as an alternative practice to cookie use.
 While most industry players associate fingerprinting with audience data collection for user targeting, malvertisers too implement this technique to ensure they’re hitting their target environments.

 Like traditional fingerprinting, malicious fingerprinting aims to identify specific attributes of a device —including the operating system, type and version of web browser, language setting and the device’s IP address.

-These specifications are translated into fingerprinting values imbedded within the code to determine which action to trigger for each unique user.
-When constructing malicious campaigns, cybercriminals often establish two attack paths; comprised of the primary attack and a secondary attack.
+These specifications are translated into fingerprinting values embedded within the code to determine which action to trigger for each unique user.
+When constructing malicious campaigns, cybercriminals often establish two attack paths; comprised of a primary attack and a secondary attack.
 The primary attack will execute depending on whether or not fingerprinting identifies a target victim based on the specified criteria of the campaign.
 When a relevant user is recognized, the malicious code begins to execute, and the user is sent spiraling down the intended path.
-If the fingerprint doesn’t identify a relevant user, users are often funneled down a secondary attack path.
+If the fingerprint doesn’t identify a relevant user, users have often funneled down a secondary attack path.

 In the world of programmatic, ad cloaking and fingerprinting often go hand in hand.
-Ad cloaking is a sophisticated camouflage mechanism for malvertisers, which serves varying malicious prompts and content based on a specific device fingerprint.
+Ad cloaking is a sophisticated camouflage mechanism for malvertisers, which serves to vary malicious prompts and content based on a specific device fingerprint.
 The practice of analyzing user-centric variables to present different paths, one malicious and one legitimate helps malvertisers evade detection making it one of the most prominent threats.